crownlessking/web-ui/README.md

 Its content value should be "app" by default which is the global variables prefix.

-**NOTE:** The default value is "app" whether the meta tag is defined or not.
+**NOTE:** The default value is "app" whether the meta tag exist or not.

 Whatever you change "app" to will be your new global variables prefix.
 For example, if you change "app" to "foo", You need to use `fooForms` to create forms: